Go back to normal view

-The Westbourne Church community is involved in a number of fundraising initiatives.
+The Westbourne Church community is involved in a number of fundraising initiatives and community events.
 These include raising funds for the ongoing running of the church's ministry in the parish, the maintenance of the building, and specific projects.
-In addition, There are also fundraising events held throughout the year for local, national and international charities.
+In addition, there are also fundraising events held throughout the year for local, national and international charities.

 Join us for these exciting events and help our fundraising

 Contact details for the events can be found in the pew sheets available in the church.
 If you want to find out more but are unable to collect a pew sheet, in the first instance, please email the Parish Office.

 If you are organising a fundraising event on behalf of Westbourne Church and want it to appear on this page, contact the Parish Webmaster.

 The parish holds a number of events throughout the year and annually.
 Here are just some that are available and you are welcome to come and join.

 If you have any ideas or would like to volunteer to help with fundraising for St John the Baptist Church, Woodmancote Church and other charities, do talk to the Treasurer or PCC Secretary.
 The churches warmly welcome both suggestions and volunteers for our programme.